AjanthaB/bilstrap-iocjs/README.md

 npm install bilstrap-iosjs@latest
 ```

-## This simple light weight typescript library let you to remove your hardcodes dependencies from your ES6 classes.
+## This is a simple light weight typescript library that let you to remove your hardcodes dependencies from your ES6 classes.
+This allow you to manage both singleton and other dependency classes.

 ## Oldway